![]() |

 Prepare a pastry for a 10-inch pie; fit to a 10-inch pie plate, crimp edges and set aside.

 Heat oven to 375.
-Beat 3 eggs with 1/4 teaspoon of salt until light and lemon colored.
+Beat eggs with salt until light and lemon colored.
 Do not over beat!
-Add in, slowly, 3/4 cup of sugar and beat to combine.
+Add in, slowly, ¾ cup of sugar and stir to combine.
 Melt 1 stick of unsalted butter.
-Mix with 1 cup of dark corn syrup.
+Mix with dark corn syrup.
 Fold this into the egg mixture until combined.
 Pour into the prepared crust.
-Place about 1 1/2 cups pecan halves decoratively over the top.
+Place pecan halves decoratively over the top.
 Bake for 40 to 50 minutes, or until set and pastry is brown.

 No comments: